vulkano-rs/vulkano/TROUBLES.md

   and `vulkano`.

 - No way to set the alignment of a struct member, or to force the size of a struct to be a multiple of a certain size.

+- The fact that is legal to implement `Deref` and return a different object every time means that it is dangerous to interface with a `Foo` through a `P where P: Deref<Foo>`.
+That `P` could return several different `Foo`s, and the implementation can't rely on the fact that the object will be the same every time.